 - Dual video and slides – this is a great way to convey detailed content but in a personalised way (e.g. Andy Field).
 I’m keen to find simple software that allows a presentation recording, webcam footage, and note space.
 In other words I want to know what these guys use.
-I’ve been told that the following do it, but I’m yet to convince myself that they’re simple enough for me to use.
+But here are some different options:

 - Loom – best for people who want a free solution that is intuitive and easy to use

 - ManyCam – best for people with a license, and willing to learn how to use it

 - OBS Studio – best for people who want a free, open source option that is slightly more complicated to use but allows a lot more functionality (here’s a tutorial)

 - Zoom – best for people that are used to using Zoom